vklynn/belly-button-challenge/README.md

 # belly-button-challenge
 module 14 challenge
-JavaScript code is in the StaterCode file in the static/js folder
+JavaScript and index in main repo

 Below image shows screen shots of the website drop down bar works the screen shot shows the outputs for test subject ID No. 1235